 This document is the Waste Management and Minimisation Strategy for Taranaki (the Strategy).
-Its purpose is to set out a strategic framework by which the Taranaki Regional Council and three territorial authorities (New Plymouth, Stratford, and South Taranaki district councils) will help reduce and better manage waste in Taranaki for the next ten years (2011-2021).
+Its purpose is to set out a strategic framework by which the Taranaki Regional Council and three territorial authorities (New Plymouth, Stratford, and South Taranaki district councils) will help reduce and better manage waste in Taranaki for a ten year period (2011-2021).
 Details of how this Strategy will be implemented are set out in the waste minimisation and management plans of the districts.

 This Strategy is the second strategy prepared for the Taranaki region.
-With the recent enactment of the Waste Minimisation Act 2008 and the adoption of The New Zealand Waste Strategy - Reducing Harm, Improving Efficiency by the Government, Taranaki's four councils have completed a review of their Strategy to ensure it remains relevant and set out a strategic framework for Taranaki that will implement the Government's two high level goals for waste.
+An interim review of the strategy was undertaken in 2016.
+With the enactment of the Waste Minimisation Act 2008 and the adoption of The New Zealand Waste Strategy - Reducing Harm, Improving Efficiency by the Government, Taranaki's four councils have completed a review of their Strategy to ensure it remains relevant and set out a strategic framework for Taranaki that will implement the Government's two high level goals for waste.

-Strategy objectives, methods and targets the two goals set out in the New Zealand Waste Strategy but they have been modified to reflect the Taranaki situation.
+Strategy objectives, methods and targets address the two goals set out in the New Zealand Waste Strategy but they have been modified to reflect the Taranaki situation.
 Objectives, methods and targets have been grouped around the following issues:

-- Waste minimisation and management planning - Efficient use of recyclables, organic waste, special waste, construction and demolition waste, and hazardous waste - Environmental effects associated with waste disposal facilities - Environmental effects associated with contaminated land - Monitoring and information.
+- Waste minimisation and management planning. - Efficient use of recyclables, organic waste, special waste, construction and demolition waste, and hazardous waste. - Environmental effects associated with waste disposal facilities. - Environmental effects associated with contaminated land. - Monitoring and information.

-Key methods and targets set out in the Waste Management and Minimisation Strategy for Taranaki include:
+Key methods set out in the Waste Management and Minimisation Strategy for Taranaki include:

-- The review and implementation of district waste minimisation and management plans - Territorial authorities instituting a measurement programme to identify and monitor waste quantities being disposed of to landfill - Maintaining access to a single operational landfill (whether in Taranaki or elsewhere) that meets the disposal needs of the region while continuing to: - meet industry best practice standards - enforce the policy of non-acceptance of hazardous waste at landfills - divert inert material - be cost-effective - Transfer stations throughout Taranaki that provide: - cost incentives for the diversion of recyclables and green waste from landfill; and - a hazardous waste service in each district - Appointment of a Regional Waste Minimisation Officer to facilitate implementation of the Strategy with a particular focus on advocacy, advisory and educational activities - Information on previously unknown but potentially contaminated sites will be investigated and the site's risk categorised within 12 months of first being identified as potentially contaminated - By March 2011, New Plymouth District Council to complete investigations into options (in addition to mulching and composting) for recycling and reusing organic waste
+- The review and implementation of district waste minimisation and management plans. - Territorial authorities instituting a measurement programme to identify and monitor waste quantities being disposed of to landfill. - Maintaining access to a single operational landfill (whether in Taranaki or elsewhere) that meets the disposal needs of the region while continuing to: - meet industry best practice standards - enforce the policy of non-acceptance of hazardous waste at landfills - divert inert material - be cost-effective. - Transfer stations throughout Taranaki that provide: - cost incentives for the diversion of recyclables and green waste from landfill; and a hazardous waste service in each district - a hazardous waste service in each district - Appointment of a Regional Waste Minimisation Officer to facilitate implementation of the Strategy with a particular focus on advocacy, advisory and educational activities - Information on previously unknown but potentially contaminated sites will be investigated and the site's risk categorised within 12 months of first being identified as potentially contaminated.